Tenari/db-icli-generator/README.md

 ```

 where the ui hand-holds you through building a valid command by showing/filtering menu options, and giving you a form to fill where appropriate, but always showing the "programmer-y" full command equivalent at the top of the screen

+# it's a macro

+This project therefore, is a code tool for generating binary applications.
+It takes in a toml config file and it produces a binary application which facilitates database usage for the case described in the toml.